MaterializeInc/materialize/doc/user/content/cloud/troubleshoot-cloud.md

 {{< cloud-notice >}}

-We're working on other monitoring tools, but for now there are a few tools you can use for troubleshooting issues with Materialize Cloud:
+We're working on other monitoring tools, but for now there are a few tools you can use for troubleshooting issues with Materialize Cloud.

-* Status check
-* Logs
-* Monitoring integrations

 ## Status check